Dimitris-Provatas/StringPartitioning/README.md

 **Output**: <code>['a', 'test', 'i', 'n', 'g', 'l', 'y']</code>

 After that, the user is asked if he wants to enter a new string.
+Answering:

-Answering <code>['yes', 'y', 'YES', 'Y']</code> reruns the program.
-Answering <code>['no', 'n', 'NO', 'N']</code> will terminate the program.
-Anything else will terminate the program as a 'not valid input'.
+- <code>['yes', 'y', 'YES', 'Y']</code> reruns the program.
+- <code>['no', 'n', 'NO', 'N']</code> will terminate the program.
+- Anything else will be treated as a 'not valid input' and will ask then user again.